 Rome's Borghese Chapel: Salus Populi Romani Icon

-The chapel was designed by Flaminio Ponzio, the architect of Paul V during the late Renaissance Mannerist period.
-Ponzio designed the chapel from 1605-1612 as not only a chapel to hold the icon, but also as a burial site for various members of the Borghese family, including Pope Paul V, his nephew Cardinal Scipione Borghese, and even Pauine Bonaparte, Napoleon's sister, who married into the Borghese family.
-It was consecrated in 1613.
+The chapel was designed by Flaminio Ponzio, the architect of Paul V during the late Renaissance.
+That was during the Mannerist period.
+Ponzio designed the chapel from 1605-1612 as not only to hold the icon, but also as a burial site for various members of the Borghese family, including Pope Paul V, his nephew Cardinal Scipione Borghese, and even Pauline Bonaparte (Napoleon's sister, who married into the Borghese family).

 The backdrop is a majestic setting of colored marbles and resplendent gilt metals, cornices in gold, an exquisite harmony with an abundance of lapis lazuli - or blue marble - sourced in Persia, modern day Iran.
 The icon is the focal point, enshrined above the main altar with golden angels in the style of Bernini, with a Holy Ghost dove reigning down in the center.

-High above is a clever low relief on the front depicting Pope Liberius amid the miraculous snowfall of August 5, 358.
-He outlines in the snow the perimeter of the new church to be built, with the snow depicted with the whitest possible Carrara marble.
+High above is a fitting low relief on the front depicting Pope Liberius amid the miraculous snowfall of August 5, 358.
+He outlines in the snow the perimeter of the new church to be built, with the fluffy snow depicted with the whitest possible Carrara marble.
 The artist was Stefano Maderno, one of the greatest Roman sculptors of his day.

-The liturgical space has a unique design.
-The sanctuary floor is on the same level as the entire chapel.
-There is no altar rail.
+The liturgical space has a unique layout.
+The sanctuary floor is on the same level as the chapel.
+There is no permanent altar rail.
 The altar is raised by the traditional three steps, plus an additional footpace step, making for a wide surface space, suitable for all liturgical scenarios, including intricate Pontifical rites with deacons and deacons of honor.
-Indeed, one can imagine in the good olds days the Papal Chapel executing flawless Papal liturgies here of immense beauty and cultural import.

-In December of 1953, the icon was carried through the streets of Rome in celebration of the beginning of the first "Marian year."
-On November 1, 1954, the icon was officially crowned by Ven.
-Pius XII at St. Peter's Basilica.
-On October 11, 1954, the Pope promulgated a new encyclical letter, Ad Caeli Reginam, and introduced a new liturgical feast day on the General Roman Calendar to celebrate the Queenship of the Blessed Virgin Mary.
+In December of 1953, Pius XII ordered the icon to be taken out and carried through the streets of Rome in celebration of the beginning of the first "Marian year."
+On November 1, 1954, the icon was officially crowned by him in St. Peter's Basilica.

-In concluding, the though of Our Lady in art is inseparable from the place she holds in history.
+The place of Our Lady in art is inseparable from the place she holds in our hearts.
 She is the most influential woman in world history.
 Indeed, she is the most sublime heroine in human history.
 Her life was marked with many agonies and humiliations, as well as many triumphs and consolations.
-Next to her Son, she was the chief protagonist or coorperator in the story of the Redemption.
-This icon is the result of a splendid crescendo of religious praise and adoration where human art has attained its highest perfection.

 "I saw the Virgin smile, whose rapture shot